Viacheslav1510/Portfolio_Project_1-Explore_Ukraine/README.md

 - Be inspired by a new journey
 - Buy a souvenir for yourself or for your relatives
 ### Site Owner Goals
-- Find customers for bussines
+- Find customers for business
 - Show customer new country to visit
 - Inspire a person on a new journey
 - Provide a clear information about tours through Ukraine
-- Provide a way to contact the bussines
+- Provide a way to contact the business
 - Provide access to the gift shop

 ## User Experience